-El Restaurador is located at San Francisco 319-A which is one of the streets that touches the Plaza de Armas.
-This is a tourist restaurant with reasonable prices.
+El Restaurador is located at San Francisco 319-A which is one of the streets that borders Plaza de Armas.
+A fairly touristy restaurant but with reasonable prices.

-La Trattoria del Monasterio is a high end Italian eatery set among the walls of the Santa Catalina Convent in the heart of Arequipa.
+La Trattoria del Monasterio is a high end Italian cafe set among the walls of the Santa Catalina Convent in the heart of Arequipa.
 It is owned and run by the famous Peruvian chef Gaston Acurio who also has his own TV show.
 Dining here is quiet and intimate and serves what is probably the best Italian food in Arequipa.

 The only thing lacking in this restaurant is their lack of service – the waiters were a bit slow to bring drinks and the main meal, they forgot orders, and after telling our waiters 3x within about 30 minutes that we were ready to leave and wanted to pay the bill, we had to get up and walk to the main cashier.
 At that point the scrambled to find our bill and we finally were able to pay and leave.
-For more information please PHONE: +51 54 254148 or email: firstname.lastname@example.org
+For more information please phone: +51 54 254148 or email: firstname.lastname@example.org

 El Tuturutu is located at Portal San Agustin 105.
 This is a tourist restaurant located right on Plaza de Armas.
 They serve breakfast, lunch & dinner.
-A variety of foods are served including local and international cuisine.
+A variety of foods are available including local and international cuisine.
 Sometimes live music is played during the nights.
 For more information email: email@example.com or PHONE 054/201-842